How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 If the issue is still there, shift to the next method.

 The current SSL state can be a potential reason behind the error.
-Therefore, you should try clearing the SSL state of your computer.
+Therefore, you should try clearing your computer’s SSL state.

 1. Tap on the icon that has three dots on the top right of Google Chrome.